 Part of it was due to a bit of bad weather at the start, and part of it was… well, typical Central Asian planning (or a lack thereof).

 In the end, it wasn’t a big deal—there was always something interesting going on, though it wasn’t always what you expected.
 On the positive side, volunteers were constantly surveying attendees on how the event could be improved.
-Expect much improved organization and infrastructure in 2018!
+Expect much improved organization and infrastructure in the future!

 5. They’re epic.
 (Do you need any other reason?)